Backpage.com LLC v. Cooper et al.

 ANG Newspapers v.
 Union City

-Upheld right of access to outside consultant's job satisfaction survey of fire department, including interview summaries.
-(2005)
+Obtained order granting access under Public Records Act to outside consultant's job satisfaction survey of fire department, including interview summaries.
+(Alameda Cnty.
+(Cal.)
+Sup.
+Ct.
+2005)

 Carter-Clark v.
 Random House, Joseph Klein